 Daniela is an Associate in the Fort Lauderdale office with a practice concentration in media and communications law, including defamation and invasion of privacy.
 She also focuses on business litigation and intellectual property matters.
-She graduated from the Florida International University College of Law in 2015.

 Now more than ever, a free press is vital to the preservation of our democracy.
 I feel privileged to work fighting to ensure the press indeed remains free, robust, and unencumbered in its critical and insatiable pursuit for truth.

 Prior to joining the firm, Daniela served as a law clerk for the Honorable Robin S. Rosenbaum of the U.S. Court of Appeals for the Eleventh Circuit.
 She also previously served as an Associate at a civil litigation firm with a practice in civil rights, products liability, medical malpractice and catastrophic injury cases in both federal and state court.

 Daniela received her Bachelor of Science in Journalism from the University of Florida in 2012, and her writing was published in a number of newspapers.
 She graduated from the Florida International University College of Law in 2015.
 Prior to attending law school, Daniela worked as a freelance reporter for The Miami Herald.